MrFey/Squeeze/USAGE.md

                         Becareful, it would erase any existing file with the same name
   -s [SPACES], --spaces [SPACES]
-                        option to add spaces in your words (default: 0) must be less than the number of words -u [UPPERS], --upper [UPPERS]
+                        add spaces in your words (default: 0) must be less than the number of words
-                        specifying the characters where you want to try to add upper case(don't take in count spaces) ex : -u "1,2,5" -m [MAX], --max [MAX]
+  -u [UPPER], --upper [UPPER]
+                        1 for adding capitalize words(default: 0)
+  -m [MAX], --max [MAX]
-                        define the maximum length for a word (default: the sum of the length of all words)
-  -r [REP], --rep [REP]
+                        define the maximum length for a word (default: the sum of the length of all words.
+Can not be 0) -r [REP], --rep [REP]
-                        define the maximum repetition of the words in the new word
+                        define the maximum occurance of the input words in the created word

 An open source software create by Arthur Naullet